How do GLP-1 and dual-agonist medications work?

 Duration and Timing

-GLP-1 medications like semaglutide and dual-agonists like retatrutide are administered once weekly via injection.
+GLP-1 medications like semaglutide, the dual agonist tirzepatide, and the investigational triple agonist retatrutide are administered once weekly via injection.
 The medication reaches peak levels in your bloodstream a few days after injection and then gradually decreases, which is why the once-weekly schedule works effectively.
 This consistent weekly dosing maintains steady levels of appetite suppression throughout the week.

 Individual Variation in Response